How to Buy Property in Dubai

 - Transfer of the Title Deed: When you opt for an off-plan property, you will be issued an Oqood (which just means contract) from the developer’s office.
 Developers are authorized to submit their procedure requests for the properties they own whether they are under progress or completed.
 They will search for a property, enter request details and submit it to Dubai Land Dept(DLD) through the Oqood website.
 The DLD will charge 4% of the sale price which is passed on you, the buyer to pay.
 But this process is your guarantee that you have become the official owner of the property.
 The list of documents needed may vary from developer to developer.
 However, it usually includes your passport, your Emirates ID, and the sale and purchases agreement.
 If both the parties involved in a property transfer are GCC nationals, the DLD will conduct the transfer.
 However, in all other matters, it is usually done by the Real Estate Registration Trustee.

 If you have all the necessary documents, buying a property in Dubai will seem a very simple task for you.
+But buying a good property for a good price is not such a simple procedure.
+You will have to compare prices with locations and features of each property to properly make up your mind.
+The more time you spend looking at more properties, the better your final purchase will be.
 It is also a good idea to try and find out as much as possible about properties and the procedure to buy one in a foreign country.
-It will not just help matter simpler for you when you decide to buy a property, it will also help you stay in the good books of the law.
+It will not just help you decide which property to buy, it will also help you stay safe within the law.